Progress report for LNC22-461

 - Increase confidence and knowledge of small-scale specialty crop farmers in Lincoln, Nebraska region on business planning & marketing for their farm businesses.

-Pre- and post-surveys and/or focus groups will be utilized to understand the baseline knowledge, confidence, and educational needs of the farmers our project will reach.
+Pre- and post-surveys are being utilized to understand the baseline knowledge, confidence, and educational needs of the farmers our project will reach.
 The curriculum developed, including translated materials and lessons learned, will be made available to other farmers and programs in the North Central Region at the project conclusion.

 This project coordinates learning targeted toward New American and Beginning Farmers on business and marketing topics for small scale specialty crop farmers.
-We are currently working on this project and have hosted 10 workshops thus far.
-We currently have 17 core students, intending to complete the series in full.
+We are currently working on this project on a no cost extension.
+We hosted 12 workshops in the first year with 14 graduating students.
+Our second and final workshop series under this project is in progress currently, with 16 core students in the cohort and 8 classes.

 Research